Osmax-Br/prayer_archive/README.md

 # prayer archive
-the application is designed to help entering prayers time into a database to use these data in Calanders the program is wrote using python the gui is writtern using Tkinter + guizero
+the application is designed to help entering prayers time into a database to use these data in Calanders the program is wrote using python <br>
+the gui is writtern using Tkinter + guizero
 SQLite is used as a database
 and I also used Tksheet as excel view option